 Duration of Path 3 = 0 days + 5 days + 3 days + 4 days + 4 days + 6 days + 8 days + 8 days + 0 days = 38 days

 The durations calculated assume that there is no scope creep.
 In real-projects, scope creep can be expected.
 However, it is up-to the project manager to control the degree of scope creep.
-Read the Managing Scope Creep article for more on the controlling and monitoring scope creep.
+Read the Managing Scope Creep article for more about controlling and monitoring scope creep.

 Each path has a different duration.
-Hence, the Critical Path Method or the Critical Path Analysis is required to determine the most important path.
+That means the Critical Path Method or the Critical Path Analysis is required to determine the most important path.
 As a project manager, you will need to keep an eye on the Critical Path.

 - slide 5 of 5